This solution can still help mitigate climate change but does not meet the scale to be considered a major climate solution.

 Summary

 Improved manure management refers to the use of impermeable covers and physical or chemical treatments applied during the storage and processing of wet manure.
 These techniques can reduce methane emissions under anaerobic storage conditions and nitrous oxide emissions under aerobic conditions.
 They offer multiple environmental benefits, including reduced air pollution, reduced nutrient leaching and eutrophication of downstream aquatic systems, and reduced demand for energy-intensive synthetic fertilizers.
-Disadvantages include a relatively small climate impact and high costs.
+Disadvantages include a relatively small climate impact and, except for covers, high costs.
 Even at an optimistic level of adoption, the climate impact is unlikely to be globally meaningful (<0.1 Gt CO₂‑eq/yr ).
 Despite this modest climate impact, we conclude that Improve Manure Management is a “Worthwhile” solution.

 Description for Social and Search